EmAchieng/Portfolio/README.md

 Project is hosted on Heroku, currently in sCam's account which Em is added as a collaborator to.
 If you're setting up a new instance of the project on your computer, you can add the exisiting Heroku remote by running:

 `heroku git:remote -a portfoilioem`

+To deploy the project, just push your local master branch to the `heroku` remote:

+`git push heroku master -f`

+The force flag is used just in case things have slipped out of sync.

+Remember to set a value for `SECRET_KEY` in the Heroku settings / config vars part of the web interface.